komputing/KEthereum/README.md

 Mission statement
 =================

-This is a Kotlin library for [Ethereum](https://ethereum.org).
-Trying to strive to 100% Kotlin to enable multi platform support in the future.
-Currently mainly used in JVM projects but could this way also target e.g. JavaScript and WebAssembly that are broadly used in the web3 space.
+This is a [Kotlin](https://kotlinlang.org) library for [Ethereum](https://ethereum.org).
+It is striving towards being 100% Kotlin (the code in the lib is Kotlin anyway - but also trying to not to drag in JVM dependencies).
+This is done in order to enable multi-platform support in the future.
+Currently this library is mainly used in JVM projects but could this way also target e.g. JavaScript and WebAssembly that are broadly used in the web3 space.
+Another core principle of this library is to be as modular as possible.
+Ethereum has a wide range of use-cases and should not be supported by huge monolithic libraries.
+With KEthereum you can pick and choose the modules you need and keep the footprint of the library small this way.

 Module overview
 ===============